 - A visit to The Rijksmuseum

-- Sate in a favorite brown cafe in Amsterdam – all sounding super.
+- Sate in a favourite brown cafe in Amsterdam – all sounding super.

 This is how it played out:-

 - Pancakes, we paid for the lot.
 She absolutely made no offer to pay her share or contribute or even pay for us.

 - The Rijksmuseum she paid for the parking and entry (wow!)

 - Sate, fries, and beers – she let us pay for the lot without even pretending to offer to contribute

 We returned to her home, and she asked us if we would like to go somewhere else to eat.
 By this time, we were:

 b) fed up of having to constantly go out for drinks and food, and

 c) pay for it all.